Addressing interpersonal harm in online gaming communities: the opportunities and challenges for a restorative justice approach: methods

 In the recruitment surveys, we asked participants to briefly describe a harm case they had experienced.
 We selected participants from this survey based on the time order of their replies.
-Additionally, we conducted preliminary data analysis to categorize the types of harm (e.g., harm that occurred on Discord/Overwatch, harm between friends/strangers, harm within the moderation team/between end-users/between end-users and moderators), and we prioritized participants who had experienced different types of harm for interviews.
+Additionally, we conducted preliminary data analysis to categorize the types of harm (e.g., on Discord vs Overwatch; between friends/strangers; within the moderation team/between end-users/between end-users and moderators).
+We then prioritized participants who had experienced different types of harm for interviews.
+Table \ref{table:1} describes the demographic information of our participants.